What’s The Difference Between An OVI And A DUI In Ohio?

 OVI and DUI Defined

 DUI and OVI refer to the same thing: driving or operating a vehicle while impaired or under the influence of drugs or alcohol.
-And while most people associate vehicles with cars only, it is essential to note that vehicles include automobiles, bicycles, motorcycles, and even horse-drawn carriages.
-In Ohio, operating a vehicle while impaired means that you were doing one or more of the following:
+While most people associate vehicles with cars only, it is essential to note that vehicles include automobiles, bicycles, motorcycles, and even horse-drawn carriages.

 • Operating your vehicle with a 0.08% blood alcohol content level or a urine alcohol concentration of 0.1% or beyond.